rkbalgi/isosim/README.md

 # isosim

 Iso Websim is a ISO8583 simulator built using golang (http://golang.org).
 It provides a simple interface to load ISO specifications.
-The specifications themselves are defined in text file (more information on developing your own specs can be found here - ../specs/isoSpecs.spec.
+The specifications themselves are defined in text file (more information on developing your own specs can be found in the file isoSpecs.spec.

 You can load an existing trace or create a message from scratch and send it to a ISO host (identified by host and a port).
 Note: Please note that this application has been tested to work only on chrome browser.

+I will also upload a document with some screenshots at a later point in time.

 The main program is started by the file isosim/isosim.go